elriquedolf/elriquedolf/README.md

-- 👋 Hi, I’m @elriquedolf
+- 👋 Hi, I’m Elrique

+Junior mobile app and web developmer development

+I'm currently learning kotlin

 <!---
 elriquedolf/elriquedolf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.